ralfbiedert/cheats.rs/content/_index.md

 - is not a runtime, and does not have any runtime overhead, but is a _computing model abstraction_,
 - contains concepts such as memory regions (_stack_, ...), execution semantics, ...
 - _knows_ and _sees_ things your CPU might not care about,
-- forms a contract between the programmer and the machine,
+- forms a contract between programmer and machine,
 - and **exploits all of the above for optimizations**.